CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

       console.log("Multiplication:", multiply(num1, num2));
       console.log("Division:", divide(num1, num2));
      ```
-      > **Note:** Declare the two variables/numbers before running tests through JS.
+      >**Note:** Declare the two variables/numbers before running tests through JS.

       >**Note:** The output may vary in your case.
-It won't be exactly the same, but it will be similar to the code provided.
+It won't be the same, but it will be similar to the code provided.

 1. Run tests for the files by experimenting with different operations to verify the working of the calculator.